 Air conditioning units are, in a word, inefficient.
-They account for an estimated 5% of annual American energy consumption, and spew 100 million tons of carbon dioxide into the air each year.
-Moreover, some air conditioning units still contain (and leak) refrigerants called hydrofluorocarbons, a very potent and long-lasting greenhouse gas.
+They account for an estimated 6% of annual American energy consumption, and spew 117 million tons of carbon dioxide into the air each year2.
+Moreover, some air conditioning units still contain (and leak) refrigerants called hydrofluorocarbons, a very potent and long-lasting greenhouse gas3.

-The problem has a simple solution, right, to not use air conditioners?
-Not so fast.
-Air conditioning units actually do save the lives of children, the elderly, pets.
-Cooler temperatures have also proven to increase productivity.
-Factor in that researchers project the installation of 700 million air conditioners worldwide in the next 15 years, and 1.6 billion by 2050 and the solution doesnt seem so simple.
+The solution is not as simple as banning air conditioners.
+Air conditioning units actually do save the lives of children, the elderly, and pets on hot days.
+Cooler temperatures have also proven to increase productivity4.
+Factor in that researchers project the installation of 700 million air conditioners worldwide in the next 15 years, and 1.6 billion by 2050 and the solution becomes more complex5.

-Humans cannot afford to turn their back entirely on air conditioning, which is why the United States of America, where 86% of households have air conditioning, must push for innovation.
-Affordable air conditioning units powered by renewable energy must be made a priority.
+Humans cannot afford to turn their back entirely on air conditioning, which is why the United States, where 86% of households have air conditioning, must push for innovation.
+Affordable air conditioning units powered by renewable energy must be made a priority6.

 Sign below to urge the U.S. House of Representatives Committee on the Budget and the U.S. Senate Committee on the Budget to make air conditioning innovation top priority by increasing the budget for non-defense research and development.
 It may be the only way the world finds a cool, clean solution.